-From the parking lot, proceed north on Orange Avenue a short distance to the trailhead on the right (marked by the letters “SB” next to the sidewalk and by a large sign on the opposite side of the road).
+From the parking lot, proceed north on Orange Avenue a short distance to the trailhead on the right (just north of a large sign for the Suffern-Bear Mountain Trail).
 Turn right and proceed rather steeply uphill, following the yellow blazes of the Suffern-Bear Mountain Trail.
 After climbing about 200 vertical feet in 0.2 mile, you’ll reach a south-facing viewpoint from open rocks.
 The intersection of I-287, N.J.
 17 and the New York State Thruway is directly below, Mahwah and Suffern are in the foreground, and on a clear day, the New York City skyline can be seen in the distance.

 After taking in the view, continue uphill along the trail.
 In another 750 feet, there is another viewpoint from open rocks just to the right of the trail.
 You’re now about 100 feet higher in elevation, and the view from this point is broader and more panoramic than that from the first viewpoint.